Provinces of Eritrea: Barka

 Barka was a province of Eritrea until 1996, when it was divided between the present-day Gash-Barka and Anseba regions.
 Its capital was Agordat.
 It had an area of 12,819 mi^{2} (20630.180736000002 km^{2}).

 Denkalia

 Denkalia was a province of Eritrea until 1996, when it was divided between present-day Northern Red Sea and Southern Red Sea regions of Eritrea.
 Its capital was Assab.

 Hamasien

-Hamasien (Ge’ez: ሐማሴን; Tigrinya: ሓማሴን) is a historical province including and surrounding the Eritrean capital named Asmara.
-Hamassien province had a population of 623,000 people in 1987 and an area of 4,400 km^{2}.
+Hamasien (Ge’ez: ሐማሴን; Tigrinya: ሓማሴን) is the historical name of Eritrea with the capital named Tza'azega (Tigrinya: ጸዓዘጋ).
+Later, under Italian Colonial rule and subsequent Ethiopian rule, Hamassien became a province.
+In 1987 it had a population of 623,000 people and an area of 4,400 km^{2}.
 In 1996 the province was divided and distributed amongst the modern Maekel, Debub, Northern Red Sea, Gash-Barka, and Anseba regions.

 Hamasien's population predominantly follow Oriental Orthodox Christianity and are members of the Eritrean Orthodox Tewahdo Church, with a considerable minority from the Sunni Muslim, Roman Catholic, and Lutheran communities.
 Hamasien was politically influential within the Eritrean highlands, in Eritrea and the whole region.